0xAJ2K/0xAJ2K.github.io/_posts/2021-06-11-TryHackMe-Mustacchio.md

 In this blog, we'll be doing a walkthrough of [TryHackMe - Mustacchio](https://tryhackme.com/room/mustacchio).
 Many thanks to [zyeinn](https://tryhackme.com/p/zyeinn) for creating this awesome room! :)

+Edit: 16/06/2021 - Turns out I did this box an unintended way, I'll leave this up anyway. :)

 # Recon

 As usual, we'll run a Nmap port scan, just so we can see the potential attack vectors.